Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 A new Photoshop document with text already added.

-At the moment, my text is actual type.
-And we know that because in the Layers panel, the text is sitting on a type layer, indicated by the letter T in its thumbnail.
-I've also added a drop shadow just to help the text stand out.
+In the Layers panel, notice that your text is sitting on a standard Type layer (indicated by the capital T in the thumbnail).
+I’ve also added a Drop Shadow effect just to help the text stand out.

 The Layers panel in Photoshop showing the type layer.